 For example, if you have a pipe that bursts in your home as a result of a freeze, have a plumber and a contractor (or multiple) come out and provide an estimate to fix the damage so you have a good idea of what it will actually cost to do the repairs.
 If the repairs exceed your deductible, then file a claim.
 If not, we’ll recommend not filing with insurance at all.

 Many of our customers ask our TGS Insurance agents what coverage they have.
 We can always advise what endorsements you have, but we can’t recommend what things are covered.
 Our agents will direct you to your insurance provider so they can give you more information specifically about your policy and what coverage you do and don’t have.

 4. How Do You File a Claim with TGS Insurance?

 At TGS Insurance, we are not licensed in claims to give information about the process.
 What we can do is advise what your deductible amount is and what coverage is listed on your policies.
 You can find your provider on our website and more information on how to file a claim through TGS Insurance here.

 Stay Insured and Informed with TGS Insurance

-Accidents happen and that can make life a bit overwhelming.
+Accidents happen, and that can make life a bit overwhelming.
 Our team is here to help advise you to the best of our abilities on the claims process, offer advice, and direct you to the resources you need.
-At TGS Insurance, we strive to be your go-to resource for all things insurance, so give us a call at 1-800-846-1882 or contact us here or visit our carriers resource center here.
-If you’re not a customer of ours, what are you waiting for?
-Get a hassle-free home insurance quote in 15 seconds or less- using just your address!
-Our average customer saves over $870 per year on their home insurance policies, how much could you be saving?
+At TGS Insurance, we strive to be your go-to resource for all things insurance, so call us at 1-800-846-1882 or contact us here or visit our carriers resource center here.
+If you’re not our customer, what are you waiting for?
+Get a hassle-free home insurance quote in 15 seconds or less using your address!
+Our average customer saves over $870 annually on their home insurance policies.
+How much could you be saving?